Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Experimental Results

 \textbf{Imbalanced populations} We first investigate the behavior of WSMGP when we have imbalanced populations.
 To do this, we set $\gamma=0.2,0.3,0.5$ and $l=0.2,0.3,0.5$ to mimic distinct levels of imbalance and fractions of the observed labels.
-For WSMGP, we set $\alpha_0=0.3$.
 We evaluate the prediction performance of each model by the root mean squared error (RMSE), where the errors are evaluated at $\x^*$.
-To clearly separate the two groups/sources, in the simulations, we assume a bias of $b=2$ (a constant mean of GP) to the source 2.
+To clearly separate the two groups/sources, in the simulations, we add a constant mean of $b=2$ to the GP in source 2.